Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Server for OCI.

 The servers that make up an Oracle WebLogic Server domain run on one or more Oracle Cloud Infrastructure Compute instances.

-Oracle WebLogic Cloud creates Oracle Linux compute instances, and automatically installs the Oracle WebLogic Server software and creates the domain configuration on these instances.
+Oracle WebLogic Server for OCI creates Oracle Linux compute instances, and automatically installs the Oracle WebLogic Server software and creates the domain configuration on these instances.

 You also assign a secure shell (SSH) public key to the compute instances for a domain.
 You can access and administer the operating system on the compute instances by using an SSH client and the matching private key.

 All of the compute instances for a domain are created in a single availability domain (AD).
 An availability domain represents a data center within an Oracle Cloud Infrastructure region.
 Each availability domain contains three fault domains.
-Oracle WebLogic Cloud automatically distributes the compute instances across these fault domains for high availability.
+Oracle WebLogic Server for OCI automatically distributes the compute instances across these availability domains for high availability.
+If a single AD is available, the VMs are spread across fault domains.

 Virtual Cloud Network

-Oracle WebLogic Cloud assigns compute instances and load balancers to specific subnets in a virtual cloud network (VCN).
+Oracle WebLogic Server for OCI assigns compute instances and load balancers to specific subnets in a virtual cloud network (VCN).

 A VCN in Oracle Cloud Infrastructure covers a single, contiguous CIDR block of your choice.
 A subnet is a subdivision of a VCN that consists of a contiguous range of IP addresses that do not overlap with other subnets in the VCN.
 A VCN includes one or more subnets, route tables, security lists, gateways, and DHCP options.

 By default subnets are public.
 Any compute instances assigned to a private subnet can not be directly accessed from outside of Oracle Cloud.
-To enable the administration of compute instances in a private subnet, Oracle WebLogic Cloud can create a separate public subnet and bastion compute instance.
+To enable the administration of compute instances in a private subnet, Oracle WebLogic Server for OCI can create a separate public subnet and bastion compute instance.
+Oracle WebLogic Server for OCI can also create a service gateway in a VCN so that compute instances can access other cloud services like Key Management and Oracle Autonomous Database, without using the public Internet.

 See Overview of Networking in the Oracle Cloud Infrastructure documentation.